11 Best Closet Organization Hacks And Ideas

 9. Utilize All Space on Walls

-Don’t forget the space below all your higher organizational methods.
-Floor space can be used to stack shoes, or fill containers, baskets, or briefcases with additional clothing and accessories.
+Don’t forget the top shelves or the space below all your higher organizational methods.
+This space can be used to stack shoes or fill containers, baskets, or briefcases with additional clothing and accessories.

 Stacking vs. Hanging